Possessed (1947 film): Plot

 A woman wanders through Los Angeles, saying little more than "David".
-Admitted to a hospital's psychiatric ward in a catatonic stupor, and interrogated by a doctor, she calls herself Louise Howell, and recounts her life in intermittent spurts, starting with her memory of her lover David Sutton playing Schumann for her, she saying, "I want to have a monopoly on you."
+Admitted to a hospital's psychiatric ward in a catatonic stupor, and interrogated by a doctor, she calls herself Louise Howell, and recounts her life in intermittent spurts, starting with her memory of her lover, David Sutton, playing Schumann for her, with she saying, "I want to have a monopoly on you."
 He does not return her passion, but returns her home in a boat, and tells her their relationship is over.

-She lives, and works as a nurse, at the lakeside home of the Grahams.
+She lives and works as a nurse at the lakeside home of the Grahams.
 Louise takes care of Pauline, the invalid wife of Dean Graham.
-Pauline is irascible and venomous, and thinks Louise is having an affair with her husband; Louise wants to leave.
+Pauline is irascible and venomous and thinks Louise is having an affair with her husband; Louise wants to leave.

 Later, the police trawl the lake and find Pauline's body.
 Dean says she killed herself.
-The Graham children Wynn (a young boy) and Carol (a college-age young woman) return home.
+The Graham children Wynn, (a young boy) and Carol (a college-age young woman), return home.
 A coroner's hearing is held, with a verdict of accidental death.
 Afterwards, Louise encounters Carol, who angrily says Pauline's letters said Louise was attractive to Dean.
-Carol wants Louise to leave; Dean, who has arrived, demands Carol apologize, and slaps her.
+Carol wants Louise to leave; Dean, who has arrived, demands Carol apologize and slaps her.

-David comes by, and says Dean's oil business needs him as an engineer; he is hired.
+David comes by and says Dean's oil business needs him as an engineer; he is hired.
 Louise speaks to him and thinks he has another woman, which he denies.
-Louise goes with the Grahams to Washington, D.C., taking care of Wynn.
+Louise goes with the Grahams to Washington, DC, taking care of Wynn.
 David happens to be there, and Louise starts drinking and looks strained; he says he is out of love with her forever, and she slaps him.
-She says she'll quit her job, but Dean asks her to marry him; she agrees, even though she says she is not in love with him, which he accepts.
+She says she will quit her job, but Dean asks her to marry him; she agrees, though she says she is not in love with him, which he accepts.

-Louise visits Carol at college, wanting to be liked by her; there is a reconciliation.
-At the wedding, the uninvited David arrives late, and speaks to the crying Carol, who says she asked him for marriage at 11 years of age, which he remembers.
-Louise warns him away from Carol, and tells him to leave.
+Louise visits Carol at college, wanting to be liked by her; a reconciliation occurs.
+At the wedding, the uninvited David arrives late and speaks to the crying Carol, who says she asked him for marriage at 11 years of age, which he remembers.
+Louise warns him away from Carol and tells him to leave.

-Later, Carol invites him over to their box at a piano recital; Louise has a distressed recollection of David at the piano, and leaves.
-At home, she has a lengthy hallucination: Carol returns with David, who kisses Carol.
+Later, Carol invites him over to their box at a piano recital; Louise has a distressed recollection of David at the piano and leaves.
+At home, she has a lengthy hallucination; Carol returns with David, who kisses Carol.
 Louise confesses to killing Pauline.
 Carol says she'll tell Dean; Louise hits her, and she rolls down the stairs and dies.
 After the hallucination ends Carol then comes home for real, but not with David.